Bounding temporal quantum correlations

-The question how and why quantum correlations are fundamentally limited has been discussed mainly in the scenario of bipartite and multipartite measurements.
+The question of how and why quantum correlations are fundamentally limited has been discussed mainly in the scenario of bipartite and multipartite measurements.
 What happens, however, if we shift the attention from spatially separated measurements to temporally ordered measurements?
-There is no need to measure on distinct systems as in Eq.~\eqref{chsh}, but rather we may perform sequential measurements on the \emph{same} system.
-Then, an elementary property of quantum mechanics becomes important: The measurement changes the state of the system.
-In fact, this allows to temporally ``transmit'' a certain amount of information \cite{Fritz10} and one would expect that the correlations in the temporal case can be larger than in the spatial situation.
+There is no need to measure on distinct systems as in Eq.~\eqref{chsh}, but rather, we may perform sequential measurements on the same system.
+Then, an elementary property of quantum mechanics becomes important: the measurement changes the state of the system.
+In fact, this allows us to temporally ``transmit'' a certain amount of information \cite{Fritz10}, and one would expect that the correlations in the temporal case can be larger than in the spatial situation.

-We stress that sequential measurements also have been considered in the analysis of the question how quantum and classical mechanics are different, the most well-established results here are quantum contextuality (the Kochen-Specker theorem \cite{KochenSpecker67}) and macrorealism (Leggett-Garg inequalities \cite{LeggettGarg85}), cf.\ Fig.~1.
+We stress that sequential measurements also have been considered in the analysis of the question how quantum and classical mechanics are different, the most well-established results here are quantum contextuality (the Kochen-Specker theorem \cite{KochenSpecker67}) and macrorealism (Leggett-Garg inequalities \cite{LeggettGarg85}); cf.\ Fig.~1.
 The research in this fields has triggered experiments involving sequential measurements.
-For demonstrating such a contradiction between classical and quantum physics, e.g. the correlation
+For demonstrating such a contradiction between classical and quantum physics, e.g., the correlation

 has been considered \cite{KCBS08, Barbieri09}.
-Here, $\mean{A_iA_j}_\mathrm{seq}$ denotes a sequential expectation value, that is the average of the product of the value of the observables $A_i$ and $A_j$ when first $A_i$ is measured, and afterwards $A_j$.
-One can show that for macrorealistic theories as well as for noncontextual models the bound $\mean{\mathcal{S}_5}\leq 3$ holds, but in quantum mechanics, this can be violated.
+Here, $\mean{A_iA_j}_\mathrm{seq}$ denotes a sequential expectation value that is the average of the product of the value of the observables $A_i$ and $A_j$ when first $A_i$ is measured, and afterwards $A_j$.
+One can show that for macrorealistic theories as well as for noncontextual models the bound $\mathcal{S}_5\leq 3$ holds, but in quantum mechanics, this can be violated.

-Here however, we are rather interested in the fundamental bounds on the temporal quantum correlations.
-Special cases of this problem has been discussed before: For Leggett-Garg inequalities, maximal values for two-level systems have been derived \cite{Barbieri09, KoflerBrukner08} and temporal inequalities similar to the CHSH inequality have been discussed \cite{Fritz10}.
+Here however, we are rather interested in the fundamental bounds on the temporal quantum correlations, with no assumption about the compatibility of the observables.
+Special cases of this problem have been discussed before: for Leggett-Garg inequalities, maximal values for two-level systems have been derived \cite{Barbieri09, KoflerBrukner08}, and temporal inequalities similar to the CHSH inequality have been discussed \cite{Fritz10,Fritz09}.